Skip to content

 Evidence of building products that empower other creators or improve team workflows

-Genuine interest in the design tool ecosystem and creative community
+Genuine interest in the design-tool ecosystem and creative community

-ATS Keywords for Figma
+What ATS Keywords Should You Use for a Figma Resume?

 Must Include

-collaborationreal-timedesign systemsuser experienceproduct developmentbrowser-basedcross-functionalperformance optimizationcomponent librariesiterative development
+collaborationreal-time syncdesign systemsuser experienceproduct craftbrowser-basedcross-functionalperformance optimizationcomponent librariesiterative development

 Nice to Have